When you think about growing your email list, a lot of advice focuses on inbound strategies.

 Wrapping it up

 When you use social media to grow your email list, there’s more to it than creating social media posts or shareable graphics.

 You need to take advantage of each social media platform and optimize your profile to generate more subscribers.

 This might mean using keywords on Pinterest and including a link to your lead magnet on Twitter.

 Using calls-to-action in your images is also another way to boost subscribers.
 By placing a link on your Facebook header or a graphic of your free incentive on your Pinterest image, you encourage visitors to find out what your lead magnet is all about.

-Finally, pinning (or making sticky) your lead magnet on any of the three platforms ensures that new visitors coming to your profile will see that post first, click on it, and subscribe to your list.
+And, pinning (or making sticky) your lead magnet on any of the three platforms ensures that new visitors coming to your profile will see that post first, click on it, and subscribe to your email list.